kubeflow/kubeflow/docs_dev/kubeflow_deployment.md

   * There is an open issue [ksonnet/ksonnet#64](https://github.com/ksonnet/ksonnet/issues/641) to support this pattern natively in ksonnet and address these limitations.

+## Open Question: Ensuring a common experience

+An open question is finding the right balance between ensuring a common experience across all platforms while still giving maintainers of a particular platform the ability to customize that experience.

+I think we'd like to have a well defined concept of base Kubeflow which consists of a good set of components that we think all users will want.
+Platform maintainers should be discouraged from removing components in base.
+If users want to remove certain base components they are free to do so and can easily do so.

+We have yet to find a good method for defining the base components.
+Currently, the base components is defined by the components generated in the deploy script.
+This works but will probably be difficult to avoid fragmentation as scripts are added for more platforms.

+We had previously tried defining a ksonnet core prototype consisting of all the components that should be installed by default.
+This had some unfortunate side effects and I think we want to avoid creating a single prototype for multiple components going forward

+   * A user should be able to manage the components individually; e.g. updating JupyterHub without updating other components
+   * We end up combining the parameters for all the components into a single prototype file which is a bit unwieldy
+   * It limits our ability to organize components into ksonnet packages by application (e.g. TensorFlow, PyTorch, Jupyter)

 ## Monitoring Kubeflow Deployment

 Monitoring deployment is an open area.
 The initial focus is: